Cristian100110/notes/atajos.md

  2. Ctrl-S-T: sacar nueva pestaña.
  3. A[number]: Le da el foco a la pestaña _number_.

-- C-: interrumpe un programa
+- C-: interrumpe un programa.

 - C-z: Pasar a segundo plano